⇒ Campus Resources

-Located in Ceres Hall (701-231-9706),"Veterans Educational Training (VET) is a free program of study funded by the state of North Dakota to help you prepare to continue your education, whether that's a two-year, or four-year college degree, or a vocational or technical training program."
+Located in Ceres Hall (701-231-9706) and coordinated by Jim Stoddard (who also serves as the campus VCO and collaborates directly with VALOR to meet a variety of student veteran needs), "Veterans Educational Training (VET) is a free program of study funded by the state of North Dakota to help you prepare to continue your education, whether that's a two-year, or four-year college degree, or a vocational or technical training program."
 VET works on an open-enrollment basis (you can start at any time - to include summer) and study programs are based on each individual's needs.
 VET offers tutoring, advising, and other services.

 Military and Veterans Certification of Benefits (https://www.ndsu.edu/veterans/)